 Meet Weldmar’s new Counselling and Bereavement Lead

-Emma Weston joins us with a wealth of experience in counselling
+Aimée Overington joins us with a wealth of experience in counselling, and management.

-Our care extends beyond this frontline of amazing doctors and nurses, and we are particularly proud of our growing Family Support Services team, which includes counselling and bereavement support for loved ones and family members of patients.
+Here at Weldmar Hospicecare, we offer a range of services to support those in our care and their relatives.
+And we are proud of our growing Family Support Services team, which includes counselling and bereavement support for loved ones and family members of patients.